 What Is Clonazepam?

 Clonazepam is an anti-anxiety medication within the benzodiazepine family of medications.
 It is sold under brand names like Klonopin.
 Clonazepam is prescribed for anxiety, panic disorders and certain types of seizures.
 It doesn’t treat pain directly, but it may be prescribed as a supplemental medication to treat additional symptoms or co-occurring mental health concerns.
 Clonazepam works by decreasing abnormal electrical activity in the brain.
-As it does so, it produces feelings of calm and pleasure that can lead to repeat use, abuse and addiction.
+As it does so, it produces feelings of calm and pleasure that can lead to repeat use, abuse, and addiction.

 Is Clonazepam Addiction Likely?

 Benzodiazepines are classified as Schedule II drugs by the Controlled Substances Act (CSA).
-This classification is given to drugs that have a high risk for dependence and addiction.
+This classification is given to drugs that have a high risk of dependence and addiction.
 And you don’t have to be misusing or abusing the drug to develop a substance use disorder.

 The longer a controlled substance is used, the more likely addiction becomes.
 Because clonazepam is often prescribed for several weeks or longer to enable people to receive the full benefit of the drug, there is a high risk of dependence.